maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-Upon receiving a request to delete an existing registered service instance, the service will validate the respective entry indeed exists in its database.
+Upon receiving a request to delete an existing registered service instance, the MSR will validate the respective entry indeed exists in its database.
 In that case, the Instance record will be deleted and the service will send a response to the original request.
 If an error occurs while deleting the identified Instance object, the service will make that clear in the response generated.

 #### Operation Parameters
 <!--